Installation

 git pull moinwiki master # if you cloned your fork and added a remote

-After pulling updates, it is best to also rerun the quickinstall process to install any changes or new releases of the dependent packages:
+After pulling updates and updating wikiconfig.py, rerun the quickinstall process to install any new releases of dependent packages:

 m quickinstall # in Windows